brikis98/ping-play/README.md

 2. A prototype of [Facebook's BigPipe](https://www.facebook.com/note.php?note_id=389414033919) for Play: that is, tools to break a page into "pagelets" and stream each pagelet to the browser as soon as the data is available.

-This is just prototype code, intended for demonstration and education.
-There are no tests, so I wouldn't recommend tossing it directly into production :)
+LinkedIn is using the composable endpoints and BigPipe streaming on its [new homepage](http://engineering.linkedin.com/frontend/new-technologies-new-linkedin-home-page).
+However, the code in *this* repo is just for demonstration and education, and as there are no tests, I wouldn't recommend tossing it directly into production :)

 # How to run the app